Welcome to Altheus Infrared!

 Bottom photo - Fluke IR Window, E=.50

-If you don't have infrared transparent windows on your medium or high voltage switchgear... chances are, components are not getting surveyed!
+If you don't have infrared transparent windows on your medium or high voltage switchgear...chances are, components are not getting surveyed!

+Don't let another electrical failure catch you off guard.
 Infrared transparent windows work!
-They allow you to meet NFPA 70E guidelines... without any confusion about what PPE to wear.
+They allow you to meet NFPA 70E guidelines...without any confusion about what PPE to wear.

 The savings by preventing one failure will likely easily pay for the cost of the windows!